A free fermions in disguise model with claws: Proof of recursion for polynomial

 We first define some terminology regarding even holes in the frustration graph.
 These definitions are referred to in~\cite{unified-graph-th}.
 We denote by $\mathcal{C}^{(\text{even})}_{G}$ the set of all even holes in $G$.
 Two even holes $C$ and $C'$ are said to be \emph{compatible} if they share no vertices and have no edges between them, i.e., if the induced subgraph $G[C \cup C']$ is disconnected with components $G[C]$ and $G[C']$.
 Let $\mathscr{C}^{(\text{even})}_{G}$ denote the collection of all subsets of $\mathcal{C}^{(\text{even})}_{G}$ whose elements are pairwise compatible.
 Each element $\mathcal{X} \in \mathscr{C}^{(\text{even})}_{G}$ represents a set of mutually compatible even holes.
 For such a subset $\mathcal{X}$, we define $\partial \mathcal{X} = \bigcup_{C \in \mathcal{X}} C$ as the union of all vertices contained in the even holes of $\mathcal{X}$.
 The cardinality $|\mathcal{X}|$ counts the number of even holes in $\mathcal{X}$, while $|\partial \mathcal{X}|$ denotes the total number of vertices across all holes in $\mathcal{X}$.

 Consider $L, R \in \indepsetwhole{G}$, and even holes $C, C' \in L \oplus R$.
-Here, $C$ and $C'$ must be compatible, because otherwise, it would contradict the definition that $L$ and $R$ are independent sets, which can be easily seen from the structure of the even hole in Figure~\ref{fig:even-hole}.
+Here, $C$ and $C'$ must be compatible, because otherwise it would contradict the condition that $L$ and $R$ are independent sets, as is clear from the structure of the even hole in Figure~\ref{fig:even-hole}.

 From the mutual commutativity of the charges in Theorem~\ref{thm:mutual-commutativity}, we have

 Note the following relation:

 Then we have